Low Histamine Chicken & Veggie Pad Thai – Low Histamine, Low Lectin, Low Fodmap, Low Salicylate, Low Oxalate Options

 If you tolerate them, you can stock up as part of your low histamine disaster preparedness.

-The brand I use, Miracle Noodles, has only 3 ingredients:
+The brand I use, Organic Shirataki Miracle Noodle, has only 3 ingredients:

 - Konnyaku flour